Emulating complex dynamical simulators with random Fourier features

 \section{Introduction}

 The problem of predicting the output of complex computer codes (or simulators) occurs frequently in many real-world applications \cite{jia2013, wang2019}.
 Such simulators are based on complicated mathematical equations and can be computationally intensive.
 Hence the number of simulation runs is limited by our budget for computation.
 One way to overcome this problem is to create a surrogate of the computer code which is cheap-to-evaluate.
 Surrogates are statistical representation of the true model and are constructed based on a limited number of simulation runs.
 A survey of the most widely used surrogate models is presented in \cite{alizadeh2020, jin2001}.
 Among broad types of surrogate models, Gaussian process (GP) emulators \cite{GPML} have become the gold standard in the field of the design and analysis of computer experiments \cite{chen2006, sacks1989, santner2003}.
-This is due to their statistical properties such as the flexibility and computational tractability, see Section \ref{sec:GPR} for further detail, though other methods from machine learning such as neural networks are also used \cite{wang2019}.
+This is due to their statistical properties such as the flexibility and computational tractability, see \Cref{sec:GPR} for further detail, though other methods from machine learning such as neural networks are also used \cite{wang2019}.

 In this work, we focus on the emulation of deterministic \emph{dynamical simulators} which are based on a set of ordinary differential equations (ODE).
 Dynamical simulators are an important class of computer codes whose output is a time series.
-They simulate the evolution of a physical process over time and are widely used in various fields including biology \cite{raue2013} and climate science \cite{roberts2018}.
-The Hindmarsh-Rose (HR) model \cite{hindmarsh1984}, which simulates the dynamics of a single neuron, is a specific example that is discussed in more detail in Section \ref{sec:hindmarsh}.
+Here, the whole time series is generated in a single run of the simulator, given initial conditions.
+This can be regarded as a simple, one-step simulation being run iteratively for many time steps \cite{conti2009}.
+A dynamic computer code simulates the evolution of a physical process over time and is widely used in various fields including biology \cite{raue2013} and climate science \cite{roberts2018}.
+The Hindmarsh-Rose (HR) model \cite{hindmarsh1984}, which simulates the dynamics of a single neuron, is a specific example that is discussed in more detail in \Cref{sec:hindmarsh}.